Characterizing Nonlinear Dynamics via Smooth Prototype Equivalences: Abstract

 \section{Abstract}

-Characterizing dynamical systems given limited measurements is a common challenge throughout the physical and biological sciences.
-However, this task is challenging, especially due to transient variability in systems with equivalent long-term dynamics.
-We address this by introducing \emph{smooth prototype equivalences} (SPE), a framework that fits a diffeomorphism using normalizing flows to distinct prototypes — simplified dynamical systems that define equivalence classes of behavior.
-SPE enables classification by comparing the deformation loss of the observed sparse, high-dimensional measurements to the prototype dynamics.
-Furthermore, our approach enables estimation of the invariant sets of the observed dynamics through the learned mapping from prototype space to data space.
+Characterizing the long term behavior of dynamical systems given limited measurements is a common challenge throughout the physical and biological sciences.
+This is a challenging task due to the sparsity and noise inherent to empirical observations, as well as the variability of possible long-term dynamics.
+We address this by introducing smooth prototype equivalences (SPE), a framework for matching sparse observations to prototypical behaviors using invertible neural networks which model smooth phase space deformations.
+SPE can localize the invariant sets describing long-term behavior of the observed dynamics through the learned mapping from prototype space to data space.
+Furthermore, SPE can classify dynamical regimes by comparing the data residual of the deformed measurements to prototype dynamics.
 Our method outperforms existing techniques in the classification of oscillatory systems and can efficiently identify invariant structures like limit cycles and fixed points in an equation-free manner, even when only a small, noisy subset of the phase space is observed.
-Finally, we show how our method can be used for the detection of biological processes like the cell cycle trajectory from high-dimensional single-cell gene expression data.
+SPE further reveals driving genes in synthetic oscillators such as the repressilator regulatory circuit, and traces cyclic biological processes like the cell cycle trajectory directly from experimental high-dimensional single-cell gene expression data.